-To add money into your SIP on regular intervals, your funding account (usually bank account) will be debited and the money will be transferred to your SIP Mutual Fund account.
+To add money to your SIP at regular intervals, your funding account (usually a bank account) will be debited and the money will be transferred to your SIP Mutual Fund account.

 To ensure your investments don’t miss an internal, it is suggested that you automate this process.
 Under your standing instructions, the bank will debit your account each month and give it to your investments.